South Korea confirms 2nd case of African swine fever

 Seoul’s Unification Ministry, which deals with inter-Korean affairs, said Wednesday that it notified the North of the outbreak in South Korea through a liaison office at a North Korean border town.

-South Korea in past months had placed hundreds of fences and traps around border area farms to prevent pigs from being infected by wild boars that roam in and out of North Korea.
-While government officials said it would be difficult for the animals to cross over barbed wire fences in the mine-scattered border zone, they could possibly swim across rivers.
+South Korea in past months has placed fences and traps around border area farms to prevent pigs from being infected by wild boars that roam in and out of North Korea.
+Government officials said it would be difficult for the animals to cross over barbed wire fences in the mine-scattered border zone, but they could swim across rivers.

 South Korea’s environment ministry said it plans to dispatch personnel to strengthen monitoring on movement of wild boars in border areas and install more traps and nets.
 The ministry said it asked local officials not to shoot the animals because gunshot sounds could cause them to scurry and cover more ground.